 - Feline lower urinary tract disease and urethral obstruction

-As a pet owner, you can look out for some of the signs your companion may be suffering from a chronic medical condition as well.
-Certain diseases show dramatic changes in your pet’s health or behavior, while others may have more subtle symptoms.
-If you notice any of the following signs, contact us for complete internal pet medicine testing or emergency service.
+As a responsible pet owner, you can check for signs that may indicate your companion is dealing with a chronic medical condition.
+Some diseases manifest through noticeable changes in your pet's health or behavior, while others may have subtler symptoms.
+If you observe any of the following signs, contact us at (515) 292-0400 for comprehensive internal pet medicine testing or emergency service.